threefoldtech/devxdao_grant/content/grant36_cloud/intro/grant_intro.md

 ## Problem statement

-The current internet mainly consists of centralised datacenters and networks owned and operated by a handfull of service providers.
+The current internet mainly consists of centralized datacenters and networks owned and operated by a handfull of service providers.
 80% of the Internet belongs to less than 10 companies.
 This is not helping blockchain layer-1 projects to achieve reliability and decentralization.

 ![undersea_cables](img/undersea_cables.png)